Skip to content

 Who Hires Bodyguard Services in Nairobi

-Demand for VIP protection in Nairobi comes from a specific cross-section — people whose work, wealth, or visibility creates exposure in a city where exposure carries real consequences.
+Demand for a bodyguard in Nairobi comes from a specific cross-section — people whose work, wealth, or visibility creates exposure in a city where exposure carries real consequences.
+VIP protection in Nairobi is rarely about visible force; it is about controlled movement for the principals below.

 Corporate executives and investors — regional directors, deal teams, and C-suite travellers operating across Westlands, Upper Hill, Kilimani, and the Gigiri embassy corridor.
 Meetings stack across multiple venues; transport between them crosses neighbourhoods where carjacking is recurring.